Gometi/Mex-Recipes/README.md

 - The landing page will display different recipes that can be gotten from the database or from an API.
 The recipes may be random each time the page loads.

-- There will be a login button

-- There will be a create profile button

 - The User will be able to click on a recipe to go to the recipes details page.

-- There will be an 'add to profile' button on the recipes details page to add that recipe to the User's recipe database

 - The User will be able create, update and delete recipes in his database when he is logged in